TatuLund/bookstore-flow-ee/README.md

   - production mode is used by default

 ### Branching information:
-* `master` the latest version of the starter, using the latest platform version
+* `v24` the latest version of the starter, using the latest platform version